thisissoon/Handbook/styleguides/python.md

 from dateutil.parser import parse from dateutil.tz import tzutc from safelogger import getMultiProcessLogger

+import requests

+from thirdparty.library import something

+from application.http import OK from application.models import Foo
 ```

+Note how ``import`` and ``from`` statements are always sperated by new lines and how the imports are grouped.

 ### Don't leave dead imports hanging around